quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 The grease_quic_bit transport parameter (0x2ab2) can be sent by both client and server.
-The transport parameter is sent with an empty value; an endpoint that understands this transport parameter MUST treat receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.
+The transport parameter is sent with an empty value; an endpoint that understands this transport parameter MUST treat receipt of a non-empty value of the transport parameter as a connection error of type TRANSPORT_PARAMETER_ERROR.

 An endpoint that advertises the grease_quic_bit transport parameter MUST accept packets with the QUIC Bit set to a value of 0.
 The QUIC Bit is defined as the